ToThe curriculum at St Faith’s

 - Children are taught how their brain works and understand the pathways of learning This knowledge is used to enable children to apply their learning to new situations and to face challenges with strategies.

-- Text drivers are used in all year groups to promote reading skills and to use a high level of vocabulary and extended sentence structures.
+- High quality texts are used in all year groups to promote reading skills and to use a high level of vocabulary and extended sentence structures.
 Phonics teaching has priority in Year R and 1.
-Reading is promoted within the skill with a focus on confidence and enjoyment.
+Reading is promoted within this skill with a focus on confidence and enjoyment.

 - The curriculum is delivered in various ways to capture interest and imagination but the steps of learning within the subjects are carefully planned to ensure that knowledge and skills are gained for children to build on in future learning.

 - Children achieve well by developing knowledge and skills as they progress through the school.
 This is reflected in the results that are achieved at the end of Key Stage 2.

 - The children leave the school in Year 6 ready to move successfully onto secondary school.